ZavadikD/Epigenomics_task4_5/README.md

 # Epigenomics_task4_5

 Please, find the commands used to complete the task below.
 You can also find python and R script that were used in task5 in this repository.
-I also provide archives with regulatory_elements files.
+I also provide archives with regulatory_elements (task5) and ATAC-seq_new (task4) files.
+Note just because of size limit a single file with annotations was removed from the Task4 archive.
+It can be retrieved by the link "https://www.encodeproject.org/files/gencode.v24.primary_assembly.annotation/@@download/gencode.v24.primary_assembly.annotation.gtf.gz" .

 #entering docker